 10 Summer Running Tips to Stay Motivated

 Try these summer running tips to help you stay cool and run strong this season.
 Whether you’re training for a 5K or a marathon, summer running can get hot and hard.
-These are my best tips as a run coach to help you stay cool and run strong all season.
+But with some preparation, you can run strong throughout the warm season.
+These are my best tips as a run coach to help you stay cool and running consistently all season.

 summer-running-tips